 In mice, this can create an organism with a specific gene ‘knocked-out’ and the phenotype of the animal can then be observed.
 Knockouts lead to permanent loss-of-function genetic organisms (or cells) from birth.

 Other techniques include genetic engineering to substitute DNA sequences for a one-for-one substitution – called a gene knock-in – which is then inserted into a specific locus.
 Both knockouts and knock-ins, in addition to other forms of highly targeted and specific genetic engineering, can be achieved by CRISPR-Cas9 – whereby a cells’ genome can be cut at a specific location allowing genes to either be removed or new engineered sequences to be inserted instead.

-Gene knockdowns – an incomplete form of genetic knockout – can be achieved by gene silencing by the use of RNA interference (RNAi), typically by siRNA or Morpholino oligos in vivo.
+Gene knockdowns – an incomplete form of genetic knockout – can be achieved by gene silencing by the use of RNA interference (RNAi), typically by siRNA or Vivo-Morpholinos.
 Genetic knockdowns are typically temporary whereas genetic knockouts are permanent.

 RNAi is especially useful to knockdown a gene without actually having to change the genetic sequence itself and maybe a useful therapeutic tool in the treatment of cancers, neurological diseases, and viral infections.
 RNAi is also an effective reverse genetics tool in creating a loss-of-function phenotype of a gene at any stage.

 Conversely, overexpression of a normal gene of interest can also be engineered or overexpressing genetically engineered mutant forms of a gene.
 Overexpressing a mutant allele (whilst having one functional allele) may result in a dominant-negative interaction whereby the mutant allele produced a non-functional protein ‘outcompeting’ the functional protein.

 Therapeutic applications of reverse genetics